-2) Compatibility: The comprehensive plan includes a land use compatibility matrix used to identify potential conflicts between major land use categories.
-When locating High Intensity Industrial adjacent to existing industrial uses, no compatibility issues are identified by the comprehensive plan.
-The R-3 zoned parcel to the west is used for outdoor storage.
-Projects in higher intensity LUTAs (UM) may be more appropriate for significant transitions of density, scale, and mass.
+Compatibility: The comprehensive plan includes a land use compatibility matrix used to identify potential conflicts between major land use categories.
+When locating commercial uses adjacent to the existing residential uses, "Building Scale and Site Design", "Traffic", and "Operational Impact" are potential compatibility issues identified by the comprehensive plan.
+Projects in higher intensity LUTAs (UM) may be more appropriate for significant transitions of density, scale and mass.